Lab Leak: Could Smallpox Come Back?

 The idea that virus particles might have found their way out of Bedson's lab and wandered around the building, missing everyone else until they met Tony on the floor above, seemed fantastical.

+Still, the coincidence was striking.
 It occurred to Bedson's boss, the head of the department, that he should probably get an outside opinion.

 He asked another smallpox expert to visit the university and check that Bedson was taking adequate precautions.
+All looks perfectly standard, said the expert.

 Same as any other smallpox lab.

+By 1978, 12 years later, Henry Bedson has moved up in the world.
 He's still at the University of Birmingham, but he's now the head of Department of Medical Microbiology.

 He's 48 years old, married with three young kids.
+He looks like a a stereotypical academic scientist.

 Bald, softly spoken, tweed jacket.

 With his new departmental duties, Edson no longer has time to be so hands-on in his old smallpox lab.
+But he has a PhD student doing research, and that research is important.

+In those 12 years, much has changed.
 Smallpox is no longer common on the Indian subcontinent, or indeed, anywhere.

 It's been wiped off the face of the earth.

-Teams of workers led by the World Health Organization have been visiting the furthest-flung villages of the world's poorest countries, persuading people to be vaccinated, tracing contacts where they find a case.
+Teams of workers led by the World Health Organization have been visiting the furthest flung villages of the world's poorest countries, persuading people to be vaccinated, tracing contacts where they find a case.

+Henry Bedson himself has been involved.
 The WHO sent him to Afghanistan and Pakistan as part of an expert committee.

-And all that hard work has succeeded.
+And all that hard work has has succeeded.

 It's been eight months now since the last report of a case of smallpox anywhere in the world.

+That case was in Somalia.
 It looks likely to go down in history as the very last time any human gets this terrible disease ever.

 But what if there was a way smallpox might come back?

-What if there was a similar virus lurking in some population of wild animals, liable to cross over to humans at any time?
+What if there was a similar virus lurking in some some population of wild animals, liable to cross over to humans at any time?

 Smallpox, after all, like many human diseases, originally came from animals.
+Maybe camels, maybe gerbils, it's not entirely clear.

 And two recent discoveries were troubling Henry Bedson.

-Researchers in the Netherlands and Russia had found found a virus that looked very much like smallpox, lurking in samples taken from wild monkeys and rodents.
+Researchers in the Netherlands and Russia had found a virus that looked very much like smallpox, lurking in samples taken from wild monkeys and rodents.

+This new mystery virus had become known as white pox.
+But what was whitepox?
 How exactly did it differ from the various strains of variola major?
+Might it pose a threat to humans?

+These were the questions Henry Bedson had his PhD student investigating.
 But Bedson had a problem, because the WHO was worried about another way smallpox might come back.

+What if it leaked from a lab?
 Plenty of labs around the world, like Bedson's, were working on smallpox viruses.

 The WHO wanted to restrict all future research to just a handful of labs that would meet more stringent new safety standards.
+Bedson's lab was not on the list.

 Henry Bedson wrote to the World Health Organization, Can I have a few more months to finish up my whitepox research?
+My lab's been scaling down.
+I promise I'll be done by the end of the year.

 Bedson was arguably being economical with the truth.

-But in the hope of completing his whitepox work before his lab had to close, Bedson had just scaled up his stocks of smallpox, taking delivery of 22 new samples of different strains of the virus.
+The lab had scaled down compared to a few years ago, it had just one PhD student now, but in the hope of completing his whitepox work before his lab had to close, Bedson had just scaled up his stocks of smallpox, taking delivery of 22 new samples of different strains of the virus.

-The World Health Organization wrote back,
+The World Health Organization wrote back.

 And then, one evening in August at home, his phone rang.
+It was a doctor he knew calling from the hospital.

-Henry, said the voice, I've got a patient here with a suspected case of smallpox.
+said the voice, I've got a patient here with a suspected case of smallpox.

 Cautionary Tales will be back after the break.